forderud/WindowsClientAuth/README.md

 #### Alternatives for configuring proxy settings
 1. From the "Windows Settings" -> "Proxy" UI
 1. Through [`Netsh winhttp set advproxy`](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy) that was introduced in Windows 11
-1. Through the WinINET API and `ProxySettingsPerUser` registry key.
+1. Through the WinINet API and `ProxySettingsPerUser` registry key.

 ### Proxy configuration on Windows 11